-Corebridge Financial Inc. lowered its stake in shares of Halliburton (NYSE:HAL - Free Report) by 5.1% during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Corebridge Financial Inc. lessened its holdings in shares of Halliburton (NYSE:HAL - Free Report) by 5.1% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 208,036 shares of the oilfield services company's stock after selling 11,152 shares during the quarter.
-Corebridge Financial Inc.'s holdings in Halliburton were worth $5,656,000 at the end of the most recent reporting period.
+Corebridge Financial Inc.'s holdings in Halliburton were worth $5,656,000 at the end of the most recent quarter.

 Halliburton Announces Dividend

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 26th.
-Investors of record on Wednesday, March 5th were issued a $0.17 dividend.
-The ex-dividend date of this dividend was Wednesday, March 5th.
-This represents a $0.68 dividend on an annualized basis and a dividend yield of 2.66%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, March 26th.
+Investors of record on Wednesday, March 5th were given a $0.17 dividend.
+The ex-dividend date was Wednesday, March 5th.
+This represents a $0.68 dividend on an annualized basis and a yield of 3.04%.
 Halliburton's dividend payout ratio is presently 24.03%.

 Halliburton Profile